Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

 - AttestSgxEnclave
 - AttestOpenEnclave
 - GetAttestationPolicy
-- GetPolicyManagementCertificates (always returns an empty set)
+- GetIsolatedModeCertificates (always returns an empty set)

 The following APIs are not available in the shared instance:

 - AttestTPMEnclave
 - SetAttestationPolicy
 - ResetAttestationPolicy
-- AddPolicyManagementCertificate
+- AddIsolatedModeCertificate
-- RemovePolicyManagementCertificate
+- RemoveIsolatedModeCertificate

 The APIs available in the shared instance do not require AAD authentication.